IBM/vision-tools/edge/docs/installation/inception_internals.md

     - This will pull the inception image and run it.
     - The inception container will
       - create the required sub-directories under the \<install root> with the required ownership and permissions.
         > The userid and groupid are the ones that are used internally by all the MVIE Service containers.
-These will be 900:9999 in the host OS.
-Within the containers the user and groupnames are both `visionedge`
+These will be 900:9999.
+Within the containers the user and group names are both `visionedge`.
+A common practice is to create the `visionedge` user and group in the host os so owner and group are displayed in a more user-friendly manner.
+If this is done, the user *must* have the userid `900` and the group *must* have the groupid `9999`
       - populate sub-directories with scripts, templates, and properties files

 5. User runs the startedge.sh script